Real-J/Point-Cloud-Visualizer/README.md

 # Point Cloud Visualizer

 This project is a simple 3D and 2D visualization tool for point cloud data stored in HDF5 (.h5) format.
-It's useful for quickly inspecting and plotting 3D point cloud datasets, especially those used in machine learning tasks such as digit recognition or object detection.
+This  project can be used to visualize 3d mnist dataset.

 ## Dataset Overview
 The aim of this dataset is to provide a simple way to get started with 3D computer vision problems such as 3D shape recognition.